-In the United States, pet and dog groomers earn and average wage of $16 per hour, but that can rise to $20-$28 depending on which region you work in.
+Pet and dog groomers earn an average wage of $16 USD per hour, but that can rise to $20-$28 depending on the state and where you work.
 The annual average salary including declared tips is $35K but can go as high as $43K in certain states.
 For those who desire to be self-employed, you can gross $30 to $90 per groom, but you’ll need to deduct your expenses for either renting retail space or owning/renting a mobile grooming unit.

 The market outlook for this industry continues to grow each year with many groomers starting up their own business once they gain enough experience.
 As for what this entails, and what dog groomers do on a daily basis, outside of making pet looks their best, there’s the general daily tasks and shop maintenance.

 As of February 2021, salary.com lists the median earning for a dog groomer at $35,000+ with a typical range between $28,700 and $43,800.
 Groomers, can also usually earn additional money in the form of tips from satisfied clients.
 A groomer who works on commission only will typically keep 50 to 60 percent of the money they bring in.
 According to indeed.com, pet groomer salaries in the United States average $16 per hour with some cities like Raleigh, North Carolina, and Chicago, Illinois paying average rates of $28 and $24 respectively.

 Also according to indeed.com, the highest average salaries for dog groomers in the US are found in the state of Vermont (+17%), and Wisconsin (+16%).

 The BLS does not have data available on self-employed pet care business owners but states that a self-employed groomer needs between 150 and 200 client visits per month to make a decent living.
 With prices ranging from $30 to $90 depending on the dog’s size, this calculates to an income of around $10,000 a month, before operating costs and salaries.